What it does: Engineering and infrastructure

 Aurecon is an internally owned company and its “ownership model drives accountability and high performance”.
 The company provides “both financial and non-financial benefits to attract and retain high-calibre individuals”.

-As an engineering grad, you can expect to start on $60,000 - $70,000 with the opportunity to crack six figures within a few years.
+As an engineering grad, you can expect to start on a competitive salary with the opportunity to crack six figures within a few years.
 Aurecon isn’t big on perks.
-However, it will pay for professional memberships and you’ll have access to free or discounted shares if you make it to the executive ranks.
+However, it will pay for professional memberships, and there are plenty of opportunities and support to undertake professional development as well as access to flexible working arrangements.

 Aurecon has a “conversation-based framework called ‘Let’s talk’.
 This allows staff “to align their “contribution, professional development and career progress with Aurecon’s goals [which] ensures transparency, consistency and equity in how we set and measure goals, and ultimately reward employees for their contribution.”